janwilmake/forgithub.collections/README.md

 - `git clone https://lists.forgithub.com/stars/janwilmake/lists/[slug]` or `git clone https://lists.forgithub.com/janwilmake/[slug]` would retrieve a combined zip of all repos in the list, (without `.git` for now).
 This can be done using
 - `git clone https://lists.forgithub.com/janwilmake` would retrieve the state of your lists and other repos as a giant YAML file.
 Lists would be a "special repo" that is dynamically generated, with github lists as the source of truth.
 - When pushing to https://lists.forgithub.com/janwilmake and it contains the same yaml format, it should trigger updating the lists.
 You should be able to remove, rename, and create lists in this way.
+- Repo https://github.com/owner/[list-id] becomes a special repo whose files are added at the root of the clone, rather than in a folder of it, and whose files will be included as metadata into the lists endpoint.
+This way, you can have more extensive descriptions.
+- Maybe: If you put one or more special list-repos in a list, this can be leveraged to create a more hierarchical view (not in the yaml though).
+This allows creating a very nice tree-view at some point.

 Example `lists.yaml` file: